 Net Nanny includes time controls to block kids from the internet when they should be asleep, at school, doing homework or chores.
 Because you can set up an account for each child, older children can be given longer time limits for school projects, online games or streaming videos.
 The biggest drawback of Net Nanny is that some important tools, such as social media monitoring, chat message capturing and text notifications for parents, require you to purchase a separate program that works alongside the Net Nanny internet filter program.

-3. Surfie: Best for mobiles
+3. Surfie: Best for cell phones

 Surfie is compatible with both Android and iOS cellphones and tablets, plus it has a Windows computer version.
 All versions let you filter and block web content you don’t want your children exposed to.